-For the purpose of assisting student-parents with childcare expenses, the North Carolina General Assembly appropriates funding each academic year for childcare grants.
+To assist student-parents with childcare expenses, the North Carolina General Assembly appropriates funding each academic year for childcare grants.
 The intent of this grant is to assist need-based students with the financial responsibilities of childcare so they may enroll and complete their educational goals.
 To apply, students must complete the FAFSA and meet eligibility requirements.
 In addition, students must complete the childcare grant application which is available online and in the Financial Aid Office.
 Students should apply as early as possible; however, submitting an application does not guarantee a childcare grant will be awarded.

 The selection process for this award includes many factors such as availability of funds, grades and academic progress, program of study, enrollment status, financial need and other criteria as deemed necessary.
 The award amount is determined by the student's cost of attendance and available funding.
-If selected, assistance begins September 1 of each school year and ends April 30 of the following year.
+If selected, assistance begins September 1 of each school year and ends April 30 of the following year, unless the deadline is extended by the State.